flutter/website/flutter-for-android.md

  - images/my_icon.jpeg
 {% endprettify %}

-You can then access your images using AssetImage
+You can then access your images using `AssetImage`:

 <!-- skip -->
 {% prettify dart %}